Amelia Jeans - Counsellor & Psychotherapist

-I have gained my experience by training in - and working for - the NHS for 11 years, latterly providing short term goal-oriented therapy in GP surgeries.
-My original background was in managerial positions in the corporate world, so I understand many of the pressures and expectations of the workplace.
-I am also a lecturer at Regent's University.
+I have gained my experience by training in - and working for - the NHS, latterly providing therapy in GP surgeries.
+My original background was in the corporate world, so I understand many of the pressures and expectations of the workplace as well as maintaining a balanced family life.
+I am also a lecturer in psychotherapy and counselling at Regent's University where I did my own training in existential psychotherapy.

 Training, qualifications & experience